neijrr/nextcloud_passwords_handbook_ru/Users/Tags.md

 To view all tagged passwords for a tag, click on it on the list view.

 ##### The `⋯`-Menu
-With the `More` menu, you can access all other options available for the folder.
+With the "More" menu, you can access all other options available for the folder.
-The `Edit` option will open the `Edit Tag` window where you can change the name and color.
+The "Edit" option will open the "Edit Tag" window where you can change the name and color.
-The `Delete` option will move the tag.
+The "Delete" option will move the tag.

 ##### Tags in the main view
 ![Tags of a password in the list view](_files/tags-hover.gif)